-National University of Singapore School of Computing CS3243: Foundations of Artificial Intelligence Tutorial 2
+National University of Singapore School of Computing CS3243: Introduction to Artificial Intelligence Tutorial 2

-Readings: AIMA Chapter 3
+Readings: AIMA Chapter 3, Sections 3.1 - 3.5

-- 1. The Missionaries and Cannibals problem is usually stated as follows (refer to page 90 of the textbook).
+1. The Missionaries and Cannibals problem is usually stated as follows (refer to page 114 of the textbook).
 Three missionaries and three cannibals are on one side of a river, along with a boat that can hold one or two people.
 Find a way to get everyone to the other side, without ever leaving a group of missionaries in one place outnumbered by the cannibals in that place.

-Give the representation of a state in this problem and define its actions (ignoring the possibility of illegal states). - 2.
-Consider the vacuum world problem with the state space shown in Figure 1.
-With the state numbers assigned in Figure 3.20 (pp 84) of AIMA, let the initial state be state 1 and the goal state be either state 7 or state 8.
+Give the representation of a state in this problem and define its actions (ignoring the possibility of illegal states).

+2. Consider the vacuum world problem with the state space shown in Figure 1.
+With the state numbers assigned in Figure 4.9 (page 134) of AIMA, let the initial state be state 1 and the goal state be either state 7 or state 8.
 Assume that the order of expansion of actions is S, R, L.